albinaglv/Restaurant-Orders-Analysis/README.md

 The analysis is based on data spanning three months from January to March, which may not capture seasonal variations or long-term trends in customer behavior and menu popularity.

+**Lack of Real-World Variability:**

+ The dataset used for this project is fictional and may not capture the full complexity and unpredictability of actual restaurant operations.
+This can limit the applicability of the findings to real-world scenarios.

+**Lack of Direct Feedback:**

+The analysis does not incorporate direct customer feedback or satisfaction metrics, which are crucial for understanding the qualitative aspects of menu performance and customer experience.

+**Lack of Detailed Customer Data:**

+ The dataset does not provide detailed customer demographics, such as age, gender, or income level, which could offer deeper insights into customer preferences and behavior.